 Why is Tallinn so popular?

-Travelling to Estonia and its capital, Tallinn, is easy.
+Travelling to Estonia, especially to its capital, Tallinn, is easy.
 There are direct flights from Amsterdam, Barcelona, Berlin, Brussels, Copenhagen, Dublin, Frankfurt, Gothenburg, Hamburg, Helsinki, Kiev, London, Milan, Minsk, Moscow, Munich, Oslo, Prague, Riga, Rome, Stockholm, Vienna, Vilnius and Warsaw to Tallinn.
 About 25 ferries, hydrofoils and catamarans cross between Helsinki and Tallinn daily.
 You can catch a ferry from Stockholm to Tallinn or arrive by coach from many European cities.

 So why is Tallinn so ‘connected’ and why has this tiny Baltic city become such a popular travel destination?

 It’s unfortunate that Tallinn’s reputation as a travel destination has been tainted by stag nights, drunken marauding soccer crowds and its nightclub and steamy strip club scenes.
 Whilst cheap flights, cheap alcohol and the raging nightclub scene have brought masses of young Europeans to Tallinn, this World Heritage city and the rest of Estonia has a lot more to offer travellers and culture seekers.